Feyerabend/bb/workbook/ch03/ci/README.md

 - push: The workflow runs whenever a commit is pushed to the main branch.
 - pull_request: The workflow also runs for pull requests targeting the main branch.

 These triggers ensure that the pipeline is executed whenever changes are made to critical code paths.

-3. jobs
+#### 3. jobs

 Jobs represent individual tasks or a sequence of tasks within the workflow.
 The script defines a single job named build.

-3.1 runs-on
+#### 3.1 runs-on

 ```yml
 runs-on: ubuntu-latest
 ```

-This specifies the environment in which the job will execute. ubuntu-latest is a virtual machine running the latest stable Ubuntu release.
+This specifies the environment in which the job will execute.
+`ubuntu-latest` is a virtual machine running the latest stable Ubuntu release.
 It provides a clean and standardized environment for CI tasks.

-3.2 Steps in the Job
+#### 3.2 Steps in the Job

 The steps section defines the actions to perform in sequence.

 1. Checkout Code
 ```yml
 - name: Checkout code
   uses: actions/checkout@v4
 ```

 This uses the actions/checkout action to clone the repository’s code into the virtual machine, enabling subsequent steps to work with the source code.

 2. Set Up Python